Foso/Jetpack-Compose-Playground/docs/cookbook/textfield_changes.md

 The simplest approach is to supply an onValueChange() callback to a BaseTextField.
 Whenever the text changes, the callback is invoked.

-In this example, every time the BaseTextField changes, the new text value will be saved in a state and set to the TextField and the Text.
+In this example, every time the TextField changes, the new text value will be saved in a state and set to the TextField and the Text.